-• Travel costs for the PI to present project information or disseminate results at one DOD-sponsored meeting to be specified by the program office during award negotiations (e.g., the Military Health System Research Symposium).
+FY24 HRRP FRA to DOD stakeholders.
 For planning purposes, it should be assumed that the meeting will be held in the Central Florida Area.
 Costs associated with travel to this meeting should be included in year 2 or 3 of the budget.
-This is in addition to the annual scientific/technical meeting described above.
+These travel costs are in addition to those allowed for annual scientific/technical meetings.